Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 IPPO: multi-agent version of PPO
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Independent proximal policy optimization (IPPO) is a natural extension of standard proximal policy optimization (PPO) in multi-agent settings.
-- The sampling/training pipeline of IPPO is the same as PPO when we stand at the view of a single agent.
     - Agent architecture of IPPO consists of two modules: ``policy`` and ``critic``.
     - IPPO applies to cooperative, competitive, and mixed task modes.

 **Preliminary**: